 The Ventura Family YMCA is encouraging residents of Ventura to learn their risks for prediabetes and type 2 diabetes and to take preventive steps to potentially reduce their chances of developing the disease.

 Statistics from the Centers for Disease Control and Prevention (CDC) show that more than one in three Americans (84 million people) has prediabetes.
 Prediabetes is a condition in which a person’s blood glucose is elevated, but not high enough for a diabetes diagnosis.
 Only 10 percent of those with prediabetes know they have it but with awareness and simple actions, people with prediabetes may prevent the onset of diabetes.
+Learning how to prevent prediabetes can reduce the chances of getting diabetes even more, making it a slim possibility.
+Small changes to diets and routines can help save peoples lives.

 “As one of the leading community-based charities committed to improving the health of Ventura, the Y wants to all people to understand their risk for prediabetes and steps to take to avoid developing type 2 diabetes,” said Margo Byrne, Chief Operations Officer for the Channel Islands YMCA.
 “Developing type 2 diabetes impacts the lives of millions of people and their families each year physically, emotionally and financially.”